getlantern/lanternsdk-android/README.md

 After starting Lantern, it will be set as the system proxy and all HTTP traffic will be proxied.
 This method blocks up til the given timeout and returns the address the proxy is listening.
 If the proxy doesn't start within the given timeout, it returns an error.

-### Stopping Lantern
+4. Stop the Lantern Proxy

+To stop actively proxying traffic:

 ```kotlin
 LanternManager.stopLantern()
 ```

-After stopping Lantern, Lantern will continue to run in the background to keep fetching updated configuration maintain its state, but no traffic will be proxied.
+Lantern will continue running in the background to update its configuration but will no longer proxy traffic.